cgsmcmlxxv/AES/README.md

 decrypt/3 :

-- decrypts CIPHER using PASSWORD in NBITS
+- decrypts CIPHER using PASSWORD in NBITS<br/>
----> CIPHER: cipher text which needs to be decrypted
+---> CIPHER: cipher text which needs to be decrypted<br/>
----> PASSWORD: required password for decryptioon
+---> PASSWORD: required password for decryptioon<br/>
 ---> NBITS: number of bits in the key length (128, 192 or 256)<br/>
 - accepts CIPHER, PASSWORD and NBITS (in this order)<br/>
 - returns plain text (in latin1)